• Skip to primary navigation

 • pinch of cinnamon optional (but consider if serving with poultry)

-• pan juices from broiled steaks or other roasts (2-3 Tbsps)
+• pan juices from broiled steaks or roast beef or other roasts (2-3 Tbsps)

 Instructions